MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ## Managing groups and users

-### How can admins use groups on the Microsoft Community Training platform?
+### How can admins use groups on Community Training?

 Groups are a way to help you organize your learners depending on the organization structure and the needs of your training program.
 Groups make user management easy via bulk user onboarding and automatic enrolment.